1stfootforward/blog/_posts/2017-04-29-Probiotics-vs-Prebiotics.md

 ### How Prebiotics Work Together with Probiotics to Improve Health

-While probiotic benefits have become more widely known in recent years, especially with the growing popularity of fermented foods like sauerkraut, kombucha and kimchi, prebiotics still remains under the radar.
 All types of fibre that we get from eating whole, plant foods play a major role in nutrient absorption, gut and digestive health.
 Prebiotics, together with probiotics, open the door for heightened levels of health in general, so nearly everyone can afford to include them in their diets more often.
 Most people are aware by now that foods that offer dietary fibre and probiotics have a long list of health benefits, but nonetheless, prebiotic foods are still mostly underappreciated.
 By in large, most people don’t consume enough Prebiotics every day — and, sadly, the result can aggravate indigestion, higher levels of inflammation, lower immune function, higher likelihood of weight gain and a raised risk for various chronic diseases.
 While probiotic foods are essential for gut health and overall well-being, prebiotics help “feed” probiotics.
 By pairing them together, you can achieve an even better result